Jason Preston: College career

-As a freshman at Ohio, Preston averaged six points, 3.6 rebounds and 3.4 assists per game, earning MAC All-Freshman Team honors.
+As a freshman at Ohio University, Preston averaged six points, 3.6 rebounds and 3.4 assists per game, earning MAC All-Freshman Team honors.
 On November 13, 2019, he posted a sophomore season-high 27 points, 14 rebounds and five assists in an 81–72 win over Iona.
 On January 21, 2020, Preston recorded 27 points, eight assists and seven rebounds in an 83–74 loss to Toledo.
 On February 8, he scored 15 points, 10 rebounds and 10 assists, becoming the second player in program history to register a triple-double, in a 77–46 win over Miami (Ohio).
 As a sophomore, Preston averaged 16.8 points, 7.4 assists and 6.4 rebounds per game and was a Second Team All-MAC selection.
 He led the MAC and ranked second in the nation in assists.

 On November 27, 2020, Preston recorded a career-high 31 points, eight assists and six rebounds in a 77–75 loss to eighth-ranked Illinois.
 His story drew national attention following the performance.
 On January 23, 2021, he posted his second triple-double, with 11 points, 11 assists and 10 rebounds in an 85–77 win against Ball State.
-Preston was named most valuable player of the MAC tournament after leading Ohio to the title.
+Preston was named most valuable player of the MAC tournament after leading Ohio University to the title.
 On March 20, in the first round of the NCAA tournament, he helped the 13th-seeded Bobcats to a 62–58 upset victory over fourth-seeded Virginia, recording 11 points, 13 rebounds and eight assists.
 As a junior, Preston averaged 15.7 points, 7.3 rebounds and 7.3 assists per game, earning First Team All-MAC honors.
 On April 26, 2021, he declared for the 2021 NBA draft while maintaining his college eligibility.
 He later decided to remain in the draft.
+After beginning his professional NBA career, Preston completed his degree at Ohio University, graduating cum laude in 2022 with a Bachelor of Sport Management and a minor in Finance.

 Professional career

-Los Angeles Clippers (2021–present)
+Los Angeles Clippers (2021–2023)

-Preston was selected with the 33rd overall pick in the 2021 NBA draft by the Orlando Magic and was then traded to the Los Angeles Clippers.
-On August 9, 2021, Preston signed a three-year rookie scale contract with the Clippers.
+Preston was selected with the 33rd overall pick in the 2021 NBA draft by his hometown team, the Orlando Magic and was then traded to the Los Angeles Clippers.
+On August 9, 2021, Preston signed a three-year rookie-scale contract with the Clippers.
 On October 7, 2021, he underwent surgery after suffering an injury on his right foot during the preseason of his rookie campaign.
 Preston missed the entire 2021–22 season after undergoing surgery.

 Preston made his NBA debut on October 23, 2022, playing three minutes in a 112–95 loss to the Phoenix Suns.
+He played sparingly in the 2022–23 season, appearing in only 14 games.

+On October 1, 2023, Preston was waived by the Clippers.

+Memphis Hustle (2023–2024)

+On October 16, 2023, Preston signed with the Memphis Grizzlies, but was waived two days later.
+On October 30, he joined the Memphis Hustle.